Post-Traumatic Stress Disorder and Complex Post-Traumatic Stress Disorder

 Complex Post-Traumatic Stress Disorder (C-PTSD) is a psychological condition that can develop in individuals who have experienced prolonged and repetitive trauma, often within interpersonal relationships or captivity situations.
 It encompasses a range of symptoms that go beyond the typical manifestations of PTSD, including difficulties with emotional regulation, distorted self-perception, persistent feelings of shame and guilt, impaired interpersonal relationships, and a pervasive sense of helplessness and hopelessness.
 C-PTSD can have a profound impact on a person’s daily functioning, affecting their ability to trust, maintain healthy boundaries, and navigate life with a sense of safety and stability.

-Evidence-based Treatments for BDD
+Evidence-based Treatments for PTSD

 PTSD is most effectively treated through Cognitive Behavioral Therapy (CBT) approaches designed to teach individuals about their symptoms and identify and practice strategies to overcome them.
 The Reeds Center provides different types of empirically supported treatment for PTSD and Complex PTSD (C-PTSD), including: